kyle-n/kyle-n.github.io/tempdex.md

 image: me.png
 ---

 I'm a journalist with experience working on newspapers, magazines, and most of all, the web.
-I've worked as a reporter, writer, editor, copyeditor, video producer, photographer and web producer.
+I've worked as a reporter, writer, editor, video producer, photographer and web producer.

-I currently work for the Atlanta-Journal Constitution as a producer.
+My current job is at the Atlanta-Journal Constitution as a producer.
+I write, edit and help prepare content for our home & garden section as well as sponsorships.
+My work has helped the AJC deliver unparalleled sponsorship packages.

+The work done by our group has helped boost AJC traffic by millions of page views through unique distribution strategies and better SEO.

-I specialize in producing unique online content, whether it's the latest news or an unusual feature story.
+This work is a specialty of mine.
+I produce unique online content, whether it's an especially compelling gallery or an unusual feature story.
 During my time at the Ledger-Enquirer, I helped push our online traffic stats to record highs in McClatchy.

 I graduated from Auburn University with a bachelor's degree in journalism and computer science.
 I chose computer science as my minor to learn how to code and produce content for the Web.
 I am proficient in HTML, CSS and a little JavaScript.

-Before graduating, I was an editor for The Auburn Plainsman.
-I managed a team of writers while also contributing weekly features.
-One of the best was a [front-page feature]({% post_url 2013-10-30-darcy %}) on a transgender woman that was responsible for Auburn University adding gender identity as a protected class within university policy.

-I also published a [three-month investigation]({% post_url 2015-03-17-snakes %}) into Auburn's development practices with respect to their environmental impact.

-You can read [a complete archive](blog/index.html) of my work or check out [the highlights](highlights.html).
+I don't personally write as many stories as I used to (more editing), but you can read [a complete archive](blog/index.html) of my work or check out [the highlights](highlights.html).